cirosantilli/linux-cheat/net/apache.md

     DocumentRoot "/var/www/root"

-For this to work, make sure `DocumentRoot` is not set anywhere else.
-(by default it was included in the include files, `grep -r DocumenRoot` shows where)
+For this to work, make sure `DocumentRoot` is not set anywhere else. (by default it was included in the include files, `grep -r DocumenRoot` shows where)

-For security concerns, only put things you want apache to serve directly inside DocumentRoot such as html, css and images.
+For security concerns, only put things you want apache to serve directly inside DocumentRoot such as HTML, CSS and images.

 Stuff that users should not see such as cgi scripts and *gasp* ssl certificates are better to remain outside it, so that you don't serve them by mistake!

 ##Listen